Addressing Modes :

-In this lecture, we are going to learn about the addressing modes of 8085 microprocessors and details of all addressing modes.
+In this lecture, we are going to learn about the addressing modes of 8085 microprocessors.
+We will cover the details of all addressing modes of 8085.
+So let’s start to know what type of addressing modes are available in the 8085 microprocessor.

-The different methods to select (address) the operands are called the Addressing Modes for 8085 microprocessor are:
+The different methods to select (address) the operands are called the Addressing Modes.

 Also Read: Interrupts in 8085 Microprocessor